litchipi/website/data/blog/rust/containers_in_rust/part4.md

 # Inter-process communication (IPC) with sockets
 ## Introduction to IPC
 When it comes to inter-process communication (or IPC for short), the **Unix domain sockets** or "same host socket communication" is the solution.
 They differ from the "network socket communication" kind of sockets that are used to perform network operations with remote hosts.

-You can find a really nice article about sockets and IPC [here][ipctuto] It consists in practice of a file (*Unix philosophy: everything is a file*) In which we're going to read or write, to transfer information from one process to another.
+> You can find a really nice article about sockets and IPC [here][ipctuto]

+It consists in practice of a file (*Unix philosophy: everything is a file*) in which we're going to read or write, to transfer information from one process to another.

 For our tool, we don't need any fancy IPC, but we want to be able to transfer simple boolean to / from our child process.